 Whatever the reason, you’ll be glad to hear that you can usually do this, and there are a couple of approaches you can take.
 But it does depend on what credit card you have.

 If you’ve got a special money transfer credit card, you’re in luck.
 This is the simplest way to transfer funds from a credit card to a bank account, as it’s been designed for this purpose.
 That means the charges and interest for transferring money are usually lower.

-Once you’ve transferred cash from your credit card to your bank account, however you do it, you’ll be able to use your debit card to pay for things.
+However you do it, once you’ve transferred cash from your credit card to your bank account, you’ll be able to use your bank debit card to pay for things.
 But this way of borrowing money is most commonly used for paying off an overdraft or debt.

 A money transfer credit card is a special type of credit card that you can use to pay cash directly into your current account.

 Some money transfer credit cards charge interest, but others come with a 0% interest deal for a set length of time.
 Be aware, though, that your card provider might still charge a fee for each transfer.